Nasalization: Nasalized consonants

-True nasal fricatives
+Nasal fricatives

-Besides nasalised oral fricatives, there are true nasal fricatives, or anterior nasal fricatives, previously called nareal fricatives.
-They are sometimes produced by people with disordered speech due to velopharyngeal-port incompetence.
+Besides nasalized oral fricatives, there are true nasal fricatives, or anterior nasal fricatives, previously called nareal fricatives.
+These are sometimes produced by people with disordered speech due to velopharyngeal-port incompetence.
 The turbulence in the airflow characteristic of fricatives is produced not in the mouth but at the anterior nasal port, the narrowest part of the nasal cavity.
 (Turbulence can also be produced at the posterior nasal port, or velopharyngeal port, when that port is narrowed - see velopharyngeal fricative.
 With anterior nasal fricatives, the velopharyngeal port is open.)

 An upright tilde is used for this in the extensions to the IPA: /[n̾]/ is a voiced alveolar nasal fricative, with no airflow out of the mouth; this will generally occur when /[n]/ is intended. /[v̾]/ is an oral fricative with simultaneous nasal frication; this will generally occur when /[v]/ is intended.

 No known language makes use of nasal fricatives in non-disordered speech.